diddlyPop/compyler/README.md

     "python lex.py" or "python3 lex.py"

-    if you need to analyze a new file, change program.txt to new RAT source file
+    if you need to analyze a new file, change program.txt to new RAT source file adding feature to pass in or select your own text file to test against